scrapinghub/dateparser/docs/usage.rst

     (e.g. “May 4th”, “1991-05-17”).
 It takes into account settings such as ``DATE_ORDER`` or ``PREFER_LOCALE_DATE_ORDER``.

+-   ``'no-spaces-time'``: Parses dates and times that consist in only digits or a combination of digits and non-digits where the first non-digit it's a colon (e.g. “121994”, “11:052020”).
+It's not included in the default parsers and it can produce false positives frequently.

 :data:`dateparser.settings.default_parsers` contains the default value of ``PARSERS`` (the list above, in that order) and can be used to write code that